 Why can’t you let the public know where the community outbreaks have occurred?
 The county does not report the names of businesses or facilities associated with outbreaks unless they determine a public health need to do so.
 During the course of their investigation and contact tracing, if they are able to identity and notify all close contacts, and the business is in compliance with all of the follow-up, then there is no risk to the public to go to that business.
 If there were additional steps needed to protect the public at a particular business, then the county would take them, including notifying the public.

 How is the city enforcing the health orders?
 Enforcement in Carlsbad is the responsibility of the Police Department.
 The Police Department is taking an education first approach, meaning people will be first informed about the rules and given an opportunity to comply.
 If needed, police can issue citations for non-compliance.
-The city also has monitors at parks and beaches to help inform people about the rules and is distributing free face coverings at public locations to increase compliance.
+The city also has monitors at parks and beaches to help inform people about the rules and is distributing free face coverings at these public locations to increase compliance.

 What should I do if I see someone not complying?
 Take care of your own health and safety first.
 If you observe someone not complying, keep in mind the following: